jdicioccio/cablemodem_stats/README.md

 In a nutshell, what it does is it:

 1. Gathers stats from a Motorola or Comcast XB7 (Technicolor) cable modem.
 These stats include SnR, power level, corrected errors, and uncorrected errors for each channel.
-1. It also will graph this data using the ancient RRDTool.
-(Planning to add influxdb in the near future)
+1. It also will graph this data using the ancient RRDTool or the much newer InfluxDB (version 2)

 I wrote this tool as I was having issues with my cable internet and wanted to have solid documentation to back it up.
 The issues have since been resolved.
 Hopefully this comes in handy for others.